 - General Notes About Proposal Submissions

-- - Please work with the contracts and grants analyst within your department for submission assistance (including budget preparation).
+- - Please work with your contracts and grants analyst within your department for submission assistance including budget preparation.

 - Please do not submit proposals without first obtaining UCD's Sponsored Programs Office (SPO) approval/sign-off.

-- Proposals must be submitted to UCD's Sponsored Programs Office (SPO) at least 5 business days prior to the proposal due date in order to allow for proper review.
+- Proposals must be submitted to UCD's Sponsored Programs Office (SPO) at least 5 business days prior to the proposal due date in order to allow for proper review of the proposal.

 - All Grants.gov applications are submitted using Cayuse 424: https://ucdavis.cayuse424.com/